DanniPilla/DanniPilla/README.md

 - 👀 I’m interested in:
-Videogames and Japanese fashion.
+Videogames, horror movies and Japanese fashion.
 - 🌱 I’m currently learning:
-React.
+DBMS.
 - 💞️ I’m looking to collaborate on:
-Beginner friendly projects so I can further develop my knowledge.
+In general!
+I am eager to grow my knowledge and skills.
 - 📫 How to reach me:
 daniellapilla08@gmail.com or find me on linkedin https://www.linkedin.com/in/daniella-pilla-16ab37216/
 - 😄 Pronouns: